Cite evidence and reference specific parts of the research when giving feedback.

 However, these ideas have been largely ad-hoc and based on the impressions of our management team (a particular set of mainly economists and psychologists).
 The process is still being developed.
 Any feedback you have is welcome.
 For example, are we overemphasizing certain aspects?
 Are we excluding some important categories?

-We are also researching other frameworks, templates, and past practice; we hope to draw from validated, theoretically grounded projects such as RepliCATS.
+We are also researching other frameworks, templates, and past practice; we hope to draw from validated, theoretically grounded projects such as .

 In eliciting expert judgment, it is helpful to differentiate the level of confidence in predictions and recommendations.
 We want to know not only what you believe, but how strongly held your beliefs are.
 If you are less certain in one area, we should weigh the information you provide less heavily in updating our beliefs.
 This may also be particularly useful for practitioners.
 Obviously, there are challenges to any approach.
 Even experts in a quantitative field may struggle to convey their own uncertainty.
-They may also be inherently "poorly calibrated" (see discussions and tools for calibration training).
+They may also be inherently "poorly calibrated" (see discussions and tools for ).
 Some people may often be "confidently wrong."
 They might state very narrow "credible intervals", when the truth—where measurable—routinely falls outside these boundaries.
 People with greater discrimination may sometimes be underconfident.
-One would want to consider and As a side benefit, this may be interesting for research , particularly as The Unjournal grows.
+One would want to consider and potentially correct for poor calibration.
+As a side benefit, this may be interesting for research in and of itself, particularly as The Unjournal grows.
 We see 'quantifying one's own uncertainty' as a good exercise for academics (and everyone) to engage in.

 We had included the note: